jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/custom-instruments.rst

   #. ``custom-tool-index`` is used to point to your list of custom
      instruments.
-This list will be added to the default list of instruments loaded by the console
+This list will be added to the default list of instruments loaded by the system
      (i.e. ``share/tool/index.json``).
   #. ``kinematic`` can be used to overwrite the default behavior of
      the PSM itself (first 3 joints).
 This can be used to change the